 The Education Authority in your area will contact you in writing with details.

 What happens if my appeal is not successful?

 Unfortunately no second appeal is possible, but you are able to make a complaint about the way the appeals process was carried out.
 This will not alter the decision.
-If you applied for a place at an academy, you can escalate your complaint to the Education Funding Agency.
+If you applied for a place at an academy, you can escalate your complaint to the Education and Skills Funding Agency.